edgarpf/aws-csaa-tips/README.md

 - Direct Connect creates a direct, private connection from your on-premises data center to AWS, letting you establish a 1-gigabit or 10-gigabit dedicated network connection using Ethernet fiber-optic cable.

+- You can use a network address translation (NAT) gateway to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances.

 - You manage your DB engine configuration through the use of parameters in a DB parameter group.
 DB parameter groups act as a container for engine configuration values that are applied to one or more DB instances.

 - The allowed block size is between a /28 netmask and /16 netmask.